DataTools4Heart/AI-Dashboard-FEM-runner/README.md

+# VRE RUNNER for FedManager

+Dockerized VRE Tool that interacts with FedManager API to launch a federated process

+Inputs:
+- OIDC VRE token
+- list of nodes
+- FedManager tool identifier

 ## How to bring in a new tool?
 Essentially, VRE will need thre elements, (1) a docker image for your tool (2) your application or workflow wrapped within a **VRE RUNNER**, and (2) **metadata** annotating it (*i.e.* input files requirements, descriptions).
 The following steps describe how to achieve it.